 Marc Johnston, High Thrive Coaching

 “Personally, I never knew the struggles of starting a business.
-I’m glad that my wife supported me, if not I think it would have been hell on my relationship.
-We struggled for roughly a year and a half with little coming in so I ended up grabbing a second job to support the family.
-I wish I had planned better, taking the second job sooner or saving up more ahead of time.
+I’m glad that my wife supported me.
+We struggled for a year and a half with little coming in so ended up getting a second job to support the family.
+I wish I had planned better, take the second job sooner or save up more ahead of time.
 It would save my family a lot of stress.
 I can see how many would have given up too soon, only to make the struggle pointless.
-I am ecstatic with the results and glad I pushed through.
+I am ecstatic with the results; glad I pushed through.
 The freedom of schedule, income, and level of decision making I have as a business owner can’t compare to my career working for others.
-Tip: Plan ahead for struggles, and push further and longer than you think you need to.
+Tip: Plan ahead for struggles, push further and longer than you think you need to.
 It gets better eventually.”

 Sarah Li Cain, Beyond The Dollar